Mantra: Other Japanese Buddhist traditions

 Mantras are also an important element of other Japanese Buddhist traditions.
 The Tendai school includes extensive repertoire of Esoteric Buddhist practices, which include the use of mantras.

 Nichiren Buddhist practice focuses on the chanting of one single mantra or phrase: Nam Myōhō Renge Kyō (南無妙法蓮華経, which means "Homage to the Lotus Sutra").

 Japanese Zen also makes use of mantras.
 One example is the Mantra of Light (kōmyō shingon), which is common in Japanese Soto Zen and was derived from the Shingon sect.
 The use of esoteric practices (such as mantra) within Zen is sometimes termed "mixed Zen" (kenshū zen 兼修禪).
 Keizan Jōkin (1264–1325) is seen as a key figure that introduced this practice into the Soto school.
 A common mantra used in Soto Zen is the Śūraṅgama mantra (Ryōgon shu 楞嚴呪; T. 944A).

 In Northern Vajrayana Buddhism

 Mantrayana (Sanskrit), which may be translated as "way of the mantra", was the original self-identifying name of those that have come to be determined 'Nyingmapa'.
 The Nyingmapa which may be rendered as "those of the ancient way", a name constructed due to the genesis of the Sarma "fresh", "new" traditions.
 Mantrayana has developed into a synonym of Vajrayana.

-Noted translator of Buddhist texts Edward Conze (1904–1979) distinguishes three periods in the Buddhist use of mantra.

-Initially, according to Conze, like their fellow Indians, Buddhists used mantra as protective spells to ward off malign influences.
-Despite a Vinaya rule which forbids monks engaging in the Brahminical practice of chanting mantras for material gain, there is a number of protective mantras for a group of ascetic monks.
-However, even at this early stage, there is perhaps something more than animistic magic at work.
-Particularly in the case of the Ratana Sutta the efficacy of the verses seems to be related to the concept of "truth".
-Each verse of the sutta ends with "by the virtue of this truth may there be happiness".

-Conze notes that later mantras were used more to guard the spiritual life of the chanter, and sections on mantras began to be included in some Mahayana sutras such as the White Lotus Sutra, and the Lankavatara Sutra.
-The scope of protection also changed in this time.
-In the Sutra of Golden Light the Four Great Kings promise to exercise sovereignty over the different classes of demigods, to protect the whole of Jambudvipa (the Indian subcontinent), to protect monks who proclaim the sutra, and to protect kings who patronise the monks who proclaim the sutra.
-The apotheosis of this type of approach is the Nichiren school of Buddhism that was founded in the 13th century Japan, and which distilled many previously complex Buddhist practices down to the veneration of the Lotus Sutra through a recitation of the daimoku: "Nam myoho renge kyo" which translates as "Homage to the Lotus Sutra".